 Advertising in the media

-Start by identifying the publications your clients read, and where appropriate the radio stations that they listen to.
+Start by identifying the publications your clients read, and where appropriate the radio stations (or podcasts) that they listen to.
 You can make an educated guess by asking clients themselves.
 Then you will need to contact publishers and broadcasters to get a copy of their 'media pack'.